 This is an accurate Power Consumption Meter

-The Power Meter pictured on the left has been spotted at major hardware stores, supermarkets and online.
+The Power Meter pictured on the left has been spotted at major hardware stores and online.
 It is usually priced between $20 and $40.
 But, it is not reliably accurate (and the screen is hard to read).
-It can miss sizeable electrical loads (falsely reporting 0 consumption), while others are overstated.
+It can miss large loads (falsely reporting 0 consumption), while others are overstated.

 Alternatives for data logging or kWh sub-metering